 There are four churches in Kaminaria.
 The church of Agios Georgios built in the 18th century, the church of Agios Ermolaos built in the 17th century, the church of the Virgin Mary of the 16th century and the church of the Holy Basil and the 16th century.

 The inhabitants of the village of Kaminaria during the Ottoman occupation also practiced agriculture and livestock farming.
 Basic crops were barley, wheat, potatoes and beans.
 Nuts, such as walnuts and almonds, as well as olives, were still grown.
 Many of the non-irrigated land was converted into vineyards where mainly varieties of white and black grapes were planted.

-Important products that were produced in the region were raisins, souzukos, chios, puzzles and more.
+Important products produced in the area were raisins, shoushoukos, kiofteria, palouze and more.